Hofls/architecture/component-architecture/common/common.md

 ## Generic principles
 * [Folders structure](https://softwareengineering.stackexchange.com/questions/338597/folder-by-type-or-folder-by-feature)
     * Good approach is mixed: folders by feature => folder by type
-        * With single class in root folder (acts as interface for a package, everything else is implementation details)
+        * With single class in package root (as package interface), everything else should be hidden in folders (as implementation details)
     * For example:
         * Diagnosis
             * Converter (package)